JodaOrg/global-tz/README.md

 Errors in the timezone data should be taken up at the [IANA Time Zone Database](https://github.com/eggert/tz).

-Issues should be raised at this project only where the process of reinstaing data from IANA is incorrect.
+Issues should be raised at this project only where the process of reinstating data from IANA is incorrect.